boulund/iceman_analysis/README.md

 * MicrobeCensus, for average genome size estimation
 * mapDamage, assess ancient DNA indications

+Some additional custom tools are available in the `scripts` directory, all of which are written for Python 3.6+, and some require standard scientific packages such as Pandas and Matplotlib.

 ## Databases
 * MEGARes, database of antibiotic resistance genes
 * TIGRFAMs, database of protein families